alexisvincent/systemjs-hot-reloader/README.md

 # jspm-hot-reloader
-connects to [chokidar-socket-emitter](https://github.com/capaj/chokidar-socket-emitter) and reloads your JS modules as you change them.
+connects to [chokidar-socket-emitter](https://github.com/capaj/chokidar-socket-emitter) and reloads your ES6 modules as you change them.
 Should work with any client side framework.
 Not just React.

 ## Install
 ```